Binary matroids and local complementation: Some properties of isotropic matroids

 \section{Some properties of isotropic matroids}

-In this section we mention several basic properties of isotropic matroids.
+In this section we quickly survey several basic properties of isotropic matroids.
 One basic property was noted above: every binary matroid is a submatroid of some isotropic matroid.
-A second basic property relates the connected components of a graph to the components of its isotropic matroid.
+A simpler basic property is that the isotropic matroid of a one-vertex graph is not connected: it consists of a loop and a pair of parallel non-loops.
+For larger graphs, though, we have the following.